 - Meetings increase due to inflationary impacts on hotel rates for food and beverage, audio visual, and space rental for training and outreach events. - Travel increases due to increases in outreach activities and inflationary impacts on airfare and hotel rates.

-- Meetings increase due to the Annual Meeting location changing from the Salt Lake City office in 2024 to an off-site location in the Western Interconnection in 2025. - Travel increases due to increases in outreach activities and inflationary impacts on airfare and hotel rates.
+• Travel increases due to increases in outreach activities and inflationary impacts on airfare and hotel rates.

 Consultants and Contracts